b12-archive/tiny-error/Readme.md

 **Super-light error objects.** Inspired by *go*.

-I’m no expert with *go*, but I’ve heard two things:
+I’m no expert with *go*, but I have heard two things:

 * *Go* has no heavy try/catch mechanism.
 We all know that try/catch in JS is [slowish](https://jsperf.com/try-catch-performance-overhead) – and you can [do well](http://stackoverflow.com/a/3217308/2816199) without it.
 * *Go* has no heavy stack traces in errors.
 They also bring [overhead](http://jsperf.com/new-error-vs-custom-error-object) in JavaScript.
 And, if you ask me, I definitely prefer a readable error message than a stack trace with umpteen calls to dig through.